Your net worth represents the relationship between the decisions you make regarding your assets and those that affect your liabilities (debts).

 Each step you make in your own financial journey should aim to, ultimately, increase your assets and decrease your liabilities.
 Tracking your net worth can assist you in attaining this goal by helping you keep an eye on where your money is going.

 “Tracking it gives you a good measure of whether you’re headed in the right direction with a growing net worth,” says Crystal Rau, CFP, MBA, and founder of Beyond Balanced Financial.

-To calculate your assets and liabilities to find your net worth total, you’ll have to prepare to do some research.
+To calculate your assets and liabilities to find your net worth total, you will need to be prepared to do some research.
 More importantly, you’ll have to be honest with yourself about where your money goes.

-You can use online resources such as eBay to determine an estimate for the value of your furniture, jewellery and other household items.
+You can use online resources such as Zoopla, to get an idea of what your property is now worth, Autotrader for your car and eBay for your possessions can be used to determine an estimate for the value of your furniture, jewellery and other household items.

 Next, calculate your liabilities.
 And that means everything.
-It’s important to gather your total debt, from your mortgage to any credit card debt, student loans and personal loans.
+It is important to gather your total debt, from your mortgage to any credit card debt, student loans, car loans and personal loans.
 Don’t forget to also account for any accrued interest.